Neural Style Transfer: A Review: Style Transfer Without Neural Networks

-Artistic style transfer is a long-standing research topic.
+Artistic stylisation is a long-standing research topic.
 Due to its wide variety of applications, it has been an important research area for more than two decades.
-Before the appearance of Neural Style Transfer (NST), the related researches in computer graphics have expanded into an area called Non-photorealistic Rendering (NPR).
-In the field of computer vision, style transfer is often considered as a generalised problem of texture synthesis.
-In this section, we briefly review some of these pre-neural artistic style transfer algorithms.
-For a more comprehensive overview, we recommend \cite{rosin2012image,kyprianidis2013state,SID17}.
+Before the appearance of NST, the related researches have expanded into an area called \emph{non-photorealistic rendering} (NPR).
+In this section, we briefly review some of these \emph{artistic rendering} (AR) algorithms without CNNs.
+Specifically, we focus on artistic stylization of 2D images, which is called \emph{image-based artistic rendering} (IB-AR) in \cite{kyprianidis2013state}.
+For a more comprehensive overview of IB-AR techniques, we recommend \cite{rosin2012image,kyprianidis2013state,SID17}.
+Following the IB-AR taxonomy defined by Kyprianidis \etal \cite{kyprianidis2013state}, we first introduce each category of IB-AR techniques without CNNs and then discuss their strengths and weaknesses.

-\paragraph{Style Transfer via Stroke-based Rendering.} Stroke-based rendering (SBR) refers to a process of placing virtual strokes (\eg, brush strokes, tiles, stipples) upon a digital canvas to render a photograph with a particular style \cite{hertzmann1998painterly}.
+\textbf{Stroke-Based Rendering.} Stroke-based rendering (SBR) refers to a process of placing virtual strokes (\eg, brush strokes, tiles, stipples) upon a digital canvas to render a photograph with a particular style \cite{hertzmann1998painterly}.
 The process of SBR is generally starting from a source photo, incrementally compositing strokes to match the photo, and finally producing a non-photorealistic imagery, which looks like the photo but with an artistic style.
 During this process, an objective function is designed to guide the greedy or iterative placement of strokes.

-Despite the effectiveness of a large body of SBR algorithms, they are usually designed for a particular style (\eg, oil paintings, watercolours, sketches), which is not that flexible.
+The goal of SBR algorithms is to faithfully depict a prescribed style.
+Therefore, they are generally effective at simulating certain types of styles (\eg, oil paintings, watercolours, sketches).
+However, each SBR algorithm is carefully designed for only one particular style and not capable of simulating an arbitrary style, which is not flexible.

+\textbf{Region-Based Techniques.} Region-based rendering is to incorporate region segmentation to enable the adaption of rendering based on the content in regions.
+Early region-based IB-AR algorithms exploit the shape of regions to guide the stroke placement \cite{kolliopoulos2005image,gooch2002artistic}.
+In this way, different stroke patterns can be produced in different semantic regions in an image.
+Song \etal \cite{song2008arty} further propose a region-based IB-AR algorithm to manipulate geometry for artistic styles.
+Their algorithm creates simplified shape rendering effects by replacing regions with several canonical shapes.

+Considering regions in rendering allows the local control over the level of details.
+However, the problem in SBR persists: one region-based rendering algorithm is not capable of simulating an arbitrary style.